rajmadhu0406/GenAI-Book-Recommender/README.md

 - Creating a web application using Gradio for users to get book recommendations (code in the file gradio-dashboard.py).

-Original Code:  "FreeCodeCamp - Build a Semantic Book Recommender with LLMs – Full Course".
+Credit:  "FreeCodeCamp - Build a Semantic Book Recommender with LLMs – Full Course".